 Short-term residents research, write, and pursue their particular craft at their own rhythm.
-They enjoy the option of joining resident scholars for weekly luncheons and social events, along with the possibility of participating in weekly seminars.
+They enjoy the option of joining resident scholars for weekly luncheons and social events.

 Housing and Facilities